ShanaFoster/osticket-prereqs/README.md

 Internet Information Services (IIS) and Computer-Generated Imagery (CGI) can be enabled by navigating to Control Panel > Programs > Turn Windows features on or off, and then selecting Internet Information Services.

 To enable CGI, I navigated to IIS > Application Development > Application Development Features, and then selected CGI.
-After completing these steps, I returned to the web server to check the connection.
+After completing these steps, I returned to the web server to check the connection, as shown above, to confirm that IIS and CGI were enabled.

 <br />
 </p>
 <p>